august-swillus/commonPeak/README.md

 results_csv: create a results file listing the most common peaks with fold changes and p-value for significant similarity (default)

+cores: number of cores to use.
+Defaults to systems settings.

 ---

 **Input expectations**